Dchoudhary4444/tmdModel/README.md

 so login as tmdModel user and source values.sql

 now user can create project by selecting appropriate database architecture and data tyeps;

+7 th commit--in future name of testing file should be changed to creatProject.jsp and solve the error of projectServiec saveProject function